benahm/ApexDataFramework/docs/basics/QB.md

   select Id,Name from Account where Name='Acme Corporation'
   ```

-### Building a criteria:
+### Building a condition:

-The query builder class offers a way to create complex criterias
+The query builder class offers a way to create complex conditions

   Query builder syntax:
   ```apex